-Knowledge Understanding A1.
+A- Knowledge and Understanding A1.
 An ability to apply knowledge of mathematics, science, and engineering A2.
-An ability to design and conduct experiments, as well as to analyze and interpret data.
+An ability to design and conduct experiments, as well as to analyze and By the end of the program, the student will be able to:

+1. Apply fundamental knowledge of mathematics, science, and engineering in solving engineering problems.

+and interpret data.
 A3.
 An ability to identify, formulate, and solve engineering problems.
 A4.
 An ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.